Aviation Industry Jobs

 The estimated median pay for an entry-level aerospace engineer is $77,502 per year and can increase to approximately $159,000 annually based on experience and job responsibilities.

-Depending on the aviation industry jobs that interest you, the academic qualifications, training, and skills requirements may differ.
+Depending on which roles interest you, the academic qualifications, training, and skills requirements may differ.
 Some roles need a bachelor’s and master’s degree related to aviation studies, while others require degrees more aligned toward hospitality and management.

 Auburn University

 Ranked #97 in national universities by U.S. News & World Report, Auburn University’s Samuel Ginn College of Engineering offers a top-ranked curriculum in aerospace engineering.
-Learn from expert faculty in a supportive environment, participate in internship and mentorship programs, and explore your future career in aviation at Auburn.
+Learn from expert faculty in a supportive environment, participate in internship and mentorship programs, and explore your future career.

 University of Kansas

 The University of Kansas is a top-tier public research university ranked #56 in Top Public Schools by U.S. News & World Report.
-Engineering students have the opportunity to learn from industry experts and gain hands-on experience by working on real-world projects with leading companies in the aviation industry.
+Engineering students have the opportunity to learn from industry experts and gain hands-on experience by working on real-world projects with leading companies.

 University of South Carolina

 The University of South Carolina is ranked #115 among national universities by U.S. News & World Report.
-Recognized for its state-of-the-art campus facilities and immersive student experiences, the College of Engineering and Computing partnership with industry leaders at the IBM Innovation Center offers the ideal learning environment for students to expand their knowledge and skills to pursue an aviation career.
+Recognized for its state-of-the-art campus facilities and immersive student experiences, the College of Engineering and Computing partnership with industry leaders at the IBM Innovation Center offers the ideal learning environment for students to expand their knowledge and skills.

-If you need support with choosing a university and college that suits your career development goals, a Shorelight advisor is always ready to assist with exclusive services such as comparing US aviation colleges and providing application assistance to begin your degree.
-Along academic support, your advisor can provide assistance with language skills, technical training, and resources to help you work toward a job in the aviation industry.
+If you need support with choosing a university and college that suits your career development goals, a Shorelight advisor is always ready to assist with exclusive services such as comparing US colleges and providing application assistance to begin your degree.
+Along academic support, your advisor can provide assistance with language skills, technical training, and professional development resources.
 Reach out to an advisor to board the flight to your future career!

 Reach out to Shorelight for more information on choosing your best-fit school